 It was even stated by Chris Cordle, a known software engineer, that 'Facebook uses React much more than Google uses Angular'.

-Before moving towards the main components of the JS frameworks, you should know one of the main differences between these two.
-Angular is a complete JS framework embedded with enormous features compared to React which is just a UI component library.
+Before moving towards the main components of the JS frameworks, you should know the main differences between these two.
+Angular is a complete JS framework embedded with enormous features compared to React, which is just a UI component library.

 |Latest Version||AngularJS 6 version||React 15|

 |Data Binding||Two Way data binding||One Way data binding|